Gregory Horror Show: Possible revival

-The creator's website announced in 2016 that a new Gregory Show was to be produced.
+In 2016, Naomi Iwata's website announced that a new Gregory series was to be produced under the title of Gregory Horror Show: Mystery Holiday by Polygon Pictures.
 Little is known about it other than a plot synopsis and some redesigns.
-It seems that the main character will be a kid named Hiroshi who wanders into Gregory House on a whim hoping it will grant his wishes but has to stop Gregory's evil plan to destroy the world.
-No release date has been announced.
+The series would follow a young boy named Hiroshi, who wanders into Gregory House on a whim hoping it will grant his wishes but has to stop Gregory's evil plan to destroy the world.
+No release date was announced.